qualityshepherd/brine/assets/posts/southern_coast.md

 **0302 Lost Druid's Grove** lies nestled amidst the craggy embrace of the Sorrow Mountains.
 Weathered stone circles show signs of countless ceremonies.
 The Lost Druid is currently imprisoned in the Prison of Mon.
 Her remaining 13 followers perform their sacred daily ceremonies but are also nearly finished with a complex ritual tied to her imprisonment.
 Strangers are tolerated in the grove but NOT at ceremonies.

-**0305 Prison of Mon** is carved into rock face of the Sorrow Mountains.
-Its architecture was designed to blend seamlessly with the natural surroundings, giving it an almost fortress-like appearance.
-Within its walls, a series of dark, damp, and windowless cells; each lit by a single torch.
-Prisoners wear a stone rune from a chain that binds them for the length of their sentence.
-Death is no release.
+**0305 Prison of Mon** A fortress carved into the Sorrow Mountains, its walls blend seamlessly into the face of the mountain.
+Dark, damp cells stretch deep within, each lit by a single torch.
+Prisoners wear runed chains that bind them to their sentences--even death offers no release.
 Prisoners that die during their incarceration serve the remainder of their sentence as a Jailer.

-The Jailers stand at attention in the prisons long entrance.
-Their runes' flickering amber glow the only light.
-Jailers are attuned to truth; any attempt to hide one's true nature, intentions, or possessions triggers a harsh reaction.
+The ethereal Jailers were once prisoners themselves.
+They stand eternal watch in the long entrance hall, attuned to truth.
+Any deception triggers harsh response.

-Fellstead Monastery provides a monk (on rotation), food, beer and healthcare for the prisoners.
-Yagul Fane provides magical protections and the runes that bind prisoners to their sentences.
-Both of these institutions receive _royal endowments_ from the northern kings.
-There is a 1 in 6 chance that representatives from either or both are currently.
+Yagul Fane maintains the binding runes while Fellstead Monastery provides rotating monks, food, and care.
+Both receive _royal endowments_ from northern kings for their service.

+**STAFF**
-- **Warden Cloudcroft** `Stern, Respected` - Abbes Salvora visits often and a select few know they are "friendly"
+- **Warden Cloudcroft** `Stern, Respected` - Abbes Salvora visits often
-- **Captain Kell** `Veteran, Strict,Proud`
+- **Captain Kell** `Veteran, Strict, Proud`
+- 6 workers; 6 human guards; 9 Jailers

+**NOTABLE INMATES**
-- **Jailers** ethereal guards that wear a stone rune; can form a painful astral prison with their touch
+- **Jailers** spectral guardians; scorched amber runes cover their ethereal forms, burning brighter with rage; their touch summons painful astral shackles
-- **Gavric the Silent** `Inmate, Assassin`
-- **The Hag Kalg** `Inmate` - rumors of her whispering to a dragon-shaped shadow
+- **The Hag Kalg** `Witch, Hungry, Patient` - whispers to dragon-shaped shadows
-- **The Lost Druid** `Inmate` - her incarceration was a necessary sacrifice to complete a complex ritual
+- **The Lost Druid** `Prophet, Serene, Scheming` - her imprisonment serves a larger plan
-- 4 workers; 6 human guards; 6 Jailers
+- **Gavric the Silent** `Assassin, Mute, Watching`
+- **Lady Vale** `Noble, Beautiful, Mad` - ate her entire family at a feast
+- **Brother Ash** `Monk, Burnt, Faithful` - fire cleanses sin
+- **The Twins** `Thieves, Connected, Apart` - must be kept in separate wings

 **0310 The Bone Cairn** is a puzzling landmark.
 A massive pile of bones arranged in the form of a cairn.
 If the bones are toppled, they inexplicably restack themselves at twilight, defying explanation.